what to expect at a service?

 Who is Jesus?

 For more than 2,000 years people have asked the question, “Who is Jesus?”.
-We were not present when Jesus lived on this earth, but in the Bible we have the record of his birth, life, death on the cross, and resurrection.
-Study of the Bible, God’s Word, will enable you to seek out the answer to this age-old question.
+Although we were not present when Jesus lived on this earth, the Bible provides for us the record of his birth, life, death on the cross, and resurrection.
+As we study God’s Word, the Bible we are able to seek out the answer to this age-old question.

 OUR STAFF